News

 Over four and a half million people in the UK have diabetes, and over a third are over the age of 65.
 They are more likely to face additional challenges in self-management and have additional care needs, due to the likelihood that they are living with multiple long-term conditions.
 The Diabetes Research Steering Groups wanted to explore the need to improve how care for older people living with diabetes is delivered.
 Two of the priorities from the Type 2 diabetes JLA PSP Top 10 refer to issues central to ageing well.
 With clear unmet needs and concerns relating to the care of older people with diabetes established, we planned a workshop in 2021 to understand how research could address the issues identified.
 The workshop aimed to identify research gaps which would benefit from future research investment or influence, consult with experts in the UK within the diabetes and ageing fields, foster research collaborations and ensure the voice of older people with diabetes is at the heart of future research.
 The outputs of the workshop are currently being written up for publication.

 The special series of articles in Diabetic Medicine includes all of those mentioned above, and others that reviewed some of the priority areas.
 You can see these and more in the articles and publications section of the JLA website.
-You can also read more about the Type 2 Diabetes JLA PSP and a detailed account of each of the Top 10 priorities in the final report from the PSP.
+You can also read more about the Type 2 Diabetes JLA PSP and a detailed account of each of the Top 10 priorities in the final report from the PSP (.PDF).

 Strategic funding